sillygwailo/Readability-Button/README.txt

   v. select a weight for the button.
 This will determine where the button
      will appear.
 You will probably want a weight less than zero (a negative number) so that it appears above content.
+4. clear your site's cache under admin/settings/performance
-4. visit a node from the content type to verify that the button appears.
-You may need to clear your site's cache and then want to visit content in each role that you've given the "Access Readability button" permission to.
+5. visit a node from the content type to verify that the button appears.
+You may want to visit content in each role that you've given the "Access Readability button" permission to.